Where to Begin

 As previously mentioned, mobile wallet applications come in many different ‘flavors’ – depending on whether they are associated with an exchange or not, whether anyone is taking custody of your funds while you are using the wallet, and how your private keys are stored and handled.

-For example, the MEW web interface and the MEWconnect app are non-custodial wallet solutions.
-That means MEW does not handle your funds or manage your blockchain account.
-MEW provides a way to interact with your crypto, but it’s your job to keep your wallet information secure and to follow news updates in the space.
+MEW's full-fledged mobile wallet app, MEW wallet, is a truly non-custodial solution – you remain in full control of your keys and funds.
+The app gives you a an easy and safe way to interact with crypto and the Ethereum blockchain, but it’s your job to keep your wallet information secure and to follow news updates in the space.
 On the other hand, this also means that MEW can’t ‘default’ and lose your money, or ‘freeze’ your account, or in any other way interfere with what you do with your coins.

 Here, the expression “Not your keys, not your crypto” is very relevant.
 Most of the time, a non-custodial wallet will give you your private key or seed phrase and will not require KYC.
 A custodial wallet, like Coinbase, will let you create a password only, will not give you the private key or seed phrase, and will require you to submit identification for KYC.
 Before using a mobile wallet app, figure out what kind of custodianship is involved, and make your decision according to the setup which works best for your needs.